Code of Conduct in Practice #2: Maintaining Personal and Professional Boundaries

 • Not working in a situation where there is a conflict of interest.

-Aotearoa is a small country, so people are often interconnected, especially if you live and work in the same community.
-This can include whakapapa and whanaungatanga connections.
-It is important that you recognise any dual relationships.
-If there are any, identify these in a transparent way with clients and your supervisor, so that your different roles are clear.
+Aotearoa New Zealand is a small country, so people are often interconnected, especially if you live and work in the same community, possibly including whakapapa and whanaungatanga connections.
+It is important that you recognise any dual relationships and identify these in a transparent way with clients and your supervisor, so that your different roles are clear.

 Principle 5: Protect the rights and promote the interests of clients.

-• Maintaining personal and professional boundaries and not forming inappropriate relationships with clients or those close to them.
+• Maintain personal and professional boundaries.
+Don’t form inappropriate relationships with clients or those close to them.

-• Abstaining from sexual relationships or any form of sexual interaction with clients or with those close to them – including any behaviours or comments which might reasonably be interpreted as being a sexual advance or sexually demeaning.
+• Abstain from sexual relationships or any form of sexual interaction with clients or those close to them.
+Avoid any behaviours or comments which might reasonably be interpreted as a sexual advance or sexually demeaning.

-• Not forming a sexual relationship or having any form of sexual interaction with former clients or those close to them, where you have (or it could appear that you have), intentionally or unintentionally, used any power imbalance, knowledge, or influence obtained while you were their social worker to exploit, coerce, or manipulate.
+• Avoid having a sexual relationship or any sexual interaction with former clients or those close to them.
+It could appear that you have, intentionally or unintentionally, used the power imbalance, knowledge, or influence obtained while you were their social worker to exploit, coerce, or manipulate.

-There is always a power imbalance between a social worker and a client.
-Keep in mind that this means there is potential to abuse your position which could harm the client.
+There is always a power imbalance between a social worker and a client with the potential to harm the client.

 Occasionally, you may be attracted to clients.
-The intimate nature of the work you undertake with a client may heighten this attraction.
 One characteristic of ethical practice is your ability to identify and properly manage these feelings.
+This may include ending the professional relationship.
 Your supervisor or manager will be able to assist you.
-This may include ending the professional relationship.

 Principle 10: Keep accurate records and use technology effectively and safely.

-This includes setting and maintaining clear and appropriate personal and professional boundaries in all forms of communication, including face-to-face contact, written, telephone, and online communications.
+• Set and maintain clear and appropriate personal and professional boundaries in all forms of communication.

-Never request a personal connection to a client on a non-work-related social media site.
-It is strongly advised that you politely decline any requests from clients and former clients if they wish to be ‘friends’ on a personal, non-work-related site.
-You can manage your privacy settings to stop clients asking to connect with you on social media.
+You should politely decline any requests from clients or former clients who wish to be ‘friends’ on personal, non-work-related sites, and do not make requests yourself.
+Managing your privacy settings can stop clients connecting with you on social media.

 Reflections

-1. How am I identifying and properly managing any attraction I feel towards clients, especially considering the intimate nature of the work we are undertaking together?
+1. How am I identifying and properly managing any attraction I feel towards clients?

-2. Have I considered the feelings that my client might have about me?
-How am I maintaining a professional relationship with them at all times?
+2. How am I maintaining professional relationships with my clients at all times?

 4. How am I ensuring that my own personal needs are not influencing interactions between myself and the client?